ayomiidoherty/Portfolio-Projects/README.md

 # Sales Method Analysis Report
 ## 1. Data Validation
 **Cleaning and Validation Steps**

-Revenue Data: I made sure all the revenue data was in the right numerical format.
+**Revenue Data:** I made sure all the revenue data was in the right numerical format.
 Any non-numerical values or inconsistencies were fixed by either replacing them or just removing them.

-Sales Method Data: I checked the sales methods to ensure they only contained "Email," "Call," and "Email + Call."
+**Sales Method Data:** I checked the sales methods to ensure they only contained "Email," "Call," and "Email + Call."
 There were no major issues, but I had to remove any rows that didn't match those three values.

-State Data: The states were checked for consistency, and everything matched correctly with the expected state names.
+**State Data:** The states were checked for consistency, and everything matched correctly with the expected state names.
 There were no invalid or misspelled states.

-Missing Data: When reviewing the dataset, I noticed that the "Email + Call" method made up only about 7.09% of the total data.
+**Missing Data:** When reviewing the dataset, I noticed that the "Email + Call" method made up only about 7.09% of the total data.
 After looking at how this affected the overall results, I decided it was best to remove those rows since it didn't have a significant impact on the analysis.

 ## 2. Exploratory Analysis
-Single Variable Analysis
 I took a look at the overall revenue and also broke it down by each sales method to understand how things were performing:

-Revenue for all methods combined:
+**Revenue for all methods combined:**

 Total Revenue: $1,304,734.36
 Minimum Revenue: $1,199.22